-Introduction
+1. Introduction

-Vending as profession has been carried out all along in the known history and it has been an integral part of both urban and rural culture.
-A street vendor is broadly defined as a person who offers goods and services for sale to public without having a permanent built up structure but with a temporary static structure or mobile stall.
-Street vendors offer different products and services by occupying space on the pavements or other public or private areas.
+Vending as profession has been an integral part of both urban and rural culture.
+A street vendor is broadly defined as a person who offers goods and services for sale to public without having a permanent built up structure but with a temporary structure or mobile stall.
+Street vendors self different products and services by occupying space on the pavements or other public or private areas.